tanveershah/wordCountChallenge/README.md

 2. Word Count
 3. Sentence Count
 4. Paragraph Count
+5. Word Frequency Analysis

 Once application is running in browser, a user can enter any text in the text area,\
-it will dynamically count characters, words, sentences and paragraphs in the user entered\
+it will dynamically count characters, words, words frequency, sentences and paragraphs in the user entered\
 or pasted text without refreshing the app (or browser).
+A text file can be added by clicking\
+Choose Text File button.

 # Tech Stack